 Software library Description

 Flask - 0.10.1 Used to provide the rest API for the orchestrator.

 MySQL-python - 1.2.5 MySQL plugin required for database access.

-SQLAlchemy - 2.0 Object relational mapper.
+SQLAIchemy - 2.0 Object relational mapper.

 requests - 2.7.0 Used to control the SDN.

-Table 4-10 WICM Software dependencies
+Table 4-12 WICM Software dependencies

-4.7.1.5.
+4.7.5.
 WICM Demonstration

-In a pre-VNFaaS mode of operation, traffic flows directly from to the customer edge to the respective provider edge and vice-versa.
-Introduction the VNFs raises the need to redirect traffic to network functions located in datacenters while still maintaining transparency from the customer point of view.
+In a pre-VNFaaS mode of operation, traffic flows directly from the customer edge to the respective provider edge and vice-versa.
+The introduction of the VNFs raises the need to redirect traffic to network functions located in datacenters while still maintaining transparency from the customer point of view.

-Figure 4-34 stands as a demonstration scenario for the WICM.
+Figure 4-40 stands as a demonstration scenario for the WICM.

-Figure 4-34 WICM demonstration scenario
+Figure 4-40 WICM demonstration scenario